 Workshop Cancellation Policy: Workshops are subject to cancellation.
 In the event of cancellation by the League, registered workshop students will receive a 100% tuition refund.
 Workshops may be cancelled on short notice.
 No refunds are given for travel expenses in the event of workshop cancellation.
 Workshops are nontransferable.

 Travel Workshops Policy: The League is committed to maintaining an environment that fosters courtesy, respect and appropriate conduct among all those associated with the League, including instructors, students, staff members and visitors.
 As travel workshops are considered an extension of League activity, only students in good standing may register.
 The League reserves the right to deny registration to any student not considered a student in good standing in accordance with League guidelines and policies as set out in documents distributed to those who interact with the League.
-A deposit of $1,000 per person, of which $350 is non-refundable, is required as a reservation for travel workshops.
+Individual travel workshops will have specific refund policies.

 Gift Cards Policy: Non-refundable, non-transferable.